New maps. New districts. New chances. Here's who's running.

 Mike Kennedy Incumbent

-• Where he stands: Expand oil/gas drilling on federal land.
+Where he stands: Expand oil/gas drilling on federal land.
 Shrink government agencies.
-Social media algorithm transparency bill.
+Social media algorithm transparency.
+Sits on Natural Resources, Science/Space/Technology, and Transportation committees.

 Celeste Maloy Incumbent

-• Who she is: U.S. Rep since Nov 2023.
+Who she is: U.S. Rep since Nov 2023.
 Public lands attorney.
 Former Chris Stewart staffer.
 From Cedar City.
+Unanimously elected chair of the Congressional Western Caucus in January 2026.
+Sits on Appropriations and Natural Resources.

-• Where she stands: Public lands, geothermal energy, controlling spending.
-Fought to block the new redistricting maps.
+Where she stands: Public lands, geothermal energy, controlling spending.
+Co-plaintiff in the federal lawsuit challenging the court-ordered redistricting maps.

 Democratic Ballot — June 23